GlPortal/glPortal/CONTRIBUTE.md

 ## Artist
 - Contact us through gitter or irc.

+### Composers
+If you are a composer check our [music guidelines](https://github.com/GlPortal/specification/blob/master/music.md).

 ## Contact
 If you want to become part of the team or you need help, please say hi in [gitter](https://gitter.im/GlPortal/glPortal?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) or [irc](http://webchat.freenode.net/?channels=%23%23glportal&uio=d4).